DragonSenses/job-tracker/journey.md

 - Create new property on user object (testUser? true/false)
 - Create new middleware (testUser)
 - Check for test user, if true then send back BadRequest Error
-- add testUser middleware in front of routes you want to restrict access to
+- Add testUser middleware in front of routes you want to restrict access to

+### Check for test user in authenticate middleware

 Check if the `payload.userId` is the same as `testUserID` and save this boolean in `authenticate` middleware.

 ```js
 const testUser = (payload.userId === 'testUserId');
 ```

+### Create new property on user object

 Also add this boolean property `testUser` to the request's `user` property.